Héctor Ríos Igualt

 Héctor Ríos Igualt (16 March 1919 – 26 September 2011) was a Chilean lawyer, farmer, and conservative politician.

-He served as Deputy of the Republic for the 5th Departmental Grouping (San Felipe, Petorca and Los Andes) between 1953 and 1961, representing the Traditionalist Conservative Party and later the United Conservative Party.
+Ríos served as Deputy of the Republic for the 5th Departmental Grouping (San Felipe, Petorca and Los Andes) between 1953 and 1961, representing the Traditionalist Conservative Party and later the United Conservative Party.

 Early life and education

-Ríos Igualt was born in Valparaíso on 16 March 1919, the son of former deputy and minister José Manuel Ríos Arias and Ema Igualt Urenda.
+Ríos was born on 16 March 1919 in Valparaíso to José Manuel Ríos, a lawyer and politician, and Ema Igualt Urenda.

 He completed his primary and secondary studies at the Colegio de los Sagrados Corazones de Valparaíso-Viña del Mar, where he also undertook preliminary law courses.

-He graduated as a lawyer on 4 November 1942 with the thesis «Los empréstitos públicos».
+He graduated as a lawyer on 4 November 1942 with the thesis "Los empréstitos públicos".
 He later pursued advanced legal studies at the University of Chile and the University of Madrid, Spain.

 He married Gloria Larraín Fernández, with whom he had eleven children.

 Professional career

 Ríos Igualt practiced law in Santiago, serving as attorney for the Comunidad Agrícola Santa Rosa in Los Andes.
 He held directorial positions at the insurance company La Chilena Consolidada and at Organización Kappés, and also participated in the Compañía Consorcio Nacional de Seguros S.A.